S95Sedan/CT1741_DSP/assembly/README.md

 - Fixed ADPCM decoding typo
 ---
 ## Compiling:
-Both files can be compiled using AS31 found [Here](https://www.pjrc.com/tech/8051/tools/as31-doc.html)
+All of the files can be compiled using AS31 found [Here](https://www.pjrc.com/tech/8051/tools/as31-doc.html)

 ---